ryannining/restyweb/README.md

 ```

 If you run that file, it will show nil at first load on the browser.
 But on second load (press F5) it will show the session and cookies data.

+`posts` is same as get, but only contain data from POST request.
+While `gets` contain both GET and POST request. `uploads` only contain data from file upload.
+Oh `gets` contain dat from `uploads` too, but just the filename.
+If you want to get the data, you must get from `uploads` (each item contain {filename,content}).

 ## views
 On folder views (or other folder) you can make a views script started with **`=>`** and call it on you main app